docmartin87/MadnessFM/README.md

 * [W3C Markup Validator](https://jigsaw.w3.org/css-validator/)
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

-I used Google Chrome and Google Developer Tools for mobile devices to work through and test the page using real world events as the parameters, eg booking the band, contacting the band, checking gig dates, and trying to buy band merchandise.
+I used Google Chrome and Google Developer Tools for mobile devices to work through and test the page using real world events as the parameters, eg booking the station, contacting the station, checking gig dates, and trying to buy station merchandise.

 1. Header/Navigation; from the home page:
     * Go to gigs page – go back to Home page
     * Go to Merch page – go back to home page
-    * Go to Band page – go back to Home page
+    * Go to station page – go back to Home page
     * Go to Contact page – go back to Home page

 * Also tested on mobile device